Noncommunicable diseases (NCDs) and injuries kill almost 46 million people globally each year. They are responsible for 80% of global deaths.

 With most of the global population now living in urban settings, cities and their leaders play a critical role in developing, implementing and enforcing policies to create healthy environments for healthier populations.

-The Partnership for Healthy Cities (PHC), supported by Bloomberg Philanthropies in partnership with the World Health Organization (WHO) and Vital Strategies, is a global network of 70 cities whose mayors have committed to prevent NCDs—including cancer, diabetes, heart disease and chronic lung disease—and injuries through proven interventions.
-The third phase of the Partnership launched in 2021.
+The Partnership for Healthy Cities, supported by Bloomberg Philanthropies in partnership with the World Health Organization and Vital Strategies, is a global network of 74 cities whose mayors have committed to prevent NCDs—including cancer, diabetes, heart disease and chronic lung disease—and injuries through proven interventions.

-As implementing partner in the initiative, Vital Strategies provides in-kind technical assistance, supports communication and public relations efforts, and disburses grants to participating cities.
-PHC regularly convenes cities in the network to support capacity building and share strategies, and to foster networking opportunities.
+As implementing partner in the initiative, Vital Strategies provides technical assistance, supports communication and public relations efforts, and disburses grants to participating cities.
+The Partnership regularly convenes cities in the network to support capacity building and share strategies, and to foster networking opportunities.

-In March 2020, the Partnership expanded its scope to provide immediate assistance in the urban response to COVID-19.
+The Partnership launched in 2017 with 54 cities and has now expanded to 74 cities.
+In March 2020, the Partnership increased its scope to provide immediate assistance in the urban response to COVID-19.
 By collaborating with WHO and Resolve to Save Lives, the Partnership enlisted the world’s leading experts on epidemic prevention.

-In 2021, the Partnership launched the Policy Accelerator to support an initial cohort of 15 cities in the network to create and adopt strong public health policies and to institutionalize development processes for future policy.
+In 2021, the Partnership launched the Policy Accelerator to support cities in the network seeking to create and adopt strong public health policies and to institutionalize development processes for future policy.
+The Policy Accelerator is comprised of a series of trainings and city-to-city discussions through which cities can establish the technical foundations and political strategies needed for navigating the complex social and political hurdles to policy adoption.

 Selected City Activities

-Lusaka, Zambia: With more than 70% of school-age children in Zambia going to and from school by foot daily, road crashes are a major concern.
-With support from the Partnership, the capital city improved safety in the areas surrounding seven schools by making infrastructure upgrades, dropping speed limits and adding informative signage.
+Lusaka, Zambia: With more than 70% of school-age children in Zambia going to and from school by foot daily, high fatality rates among the very young are a major concern.
+With support from the Partnership, the capital city has improved safety in the areas surrounding seven schools through infrastructure upgrades and signage—and in 2022 issued a decree reducing speeds in school zones to 30 km/h.

 1. Create a smoke-free city